natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-10A%20Late.md

 * 38 mm titanium alloy - "bathtub" around the bottom of the cockpit
 * 44 mm bulletproof glass (54°) - windshield in front of the pilot

 The A-10A is equipped with a whopping 480 countermeasures.
 This gives an extended and effective protection against even the most potent heat-seeking missiles it will face.
 A good strategy is to turn on periodic countermeasures upon entering a battle.
-The constant flares will make you practically immune to IR guided missiles, and since the A-10A has so many countermeasures, you won’t have to worry about running out as you will probably still be left with a large amount provided you survive.
+The constant flares will make you practically immune to IR guided missiles, and since the A-10A has so many countermeasures, you won't have to worry about running out as you will probably still be left with a large amount provided you survive.

 === Modifications and economy ===
 {{Specs-Economy}}